ediheid/portfolio-backend/README.md

 - Ionos email is contact@edithsdev.com

 - 2 step verification is needed on gmail this is why I have two app passwords as Nodemailer blocks with 2 factor verification but 'send as' needs it to work properly.

+- email server dns is setup in Vercel